-- Base salaries to reward individual contributions and compensate for their day-to-day responsibilities; - Variable compensation in the form of performance-based bonuses that are directed to drive targeted corporate business goals and individual annual objectives; and - Equity compensation in the form of stock options and restricted stock units, which include both time-based and performance-based vesting terms, in order to foster focus by our named executive officers on long-term objectives.
+- Base salaries to reward individual contributions and compensate for their day-to-day responsibilities; - Variable compensation in the form of performance-based bonuses that are directed to drive targeted corporate business goals and annual objectives; and - Equity compensation in the form of restricted stock units, which include both time-based and performance-based vesting terms, in order to foster focus by our named executive officers on long-term objectives.

 Currently, we do not view perquisites or other personal benefits as a significant component of our executive compensation program.
 Therefore, we generally do not provide perquisites or other personal benefits to our executive officers except in situations where we believe it is appropriate to assist an individual in the performance of his or her duties, to make our executive officers more efficient and effective, and for recruitment and retention purposes.
-During fiscal 2018, other than the car allowance provided to Mr. Haske and the housing and commuting expenses provided to Mr. Williams, none of the named executive officers received perquisites or other personal benefits that were, in the aggregate, \$10,000 or more for each individual.
-In addition, we do not provide our named executive officers retirement plan benefits or health and welfare plan benefits that deviate from what is generally offered to employees of the Company.
+During fiscal 2020, other than the commuting expenses provided to Mr. Williams, the car allowance provided to Mr. Haske and the annual health and wellness screening provided to our executives, none of the named executive officers received perquisites or other personal benefits that were, in the aggregate, \$10,000 or more for each individual.
+In addition, we do not provide our named executive officers retirement plan benefits or health and welfare plan benefits, other than the aforementioned health and wellness screening, that deviate from what is generally offered to employees of the Company.